Curriculum

 Academic Counseling

-To assist each student with planning a program of study consistent with that student's goal, academic counseling is available from the Student & Career Services Office, and individual faculty and deans at the law school.
+To assist each student with planning a program of study consistent with that student's goal, academic counseling is available from the Center for Career Development and individual faculty and deans at the law school.